Chevalley property and discriminant ideals of Cayley-Hamilton Hopf Algebras: Introduction

 See \S \ref{trHS-CHHOPF-sec} for the definition of the Hattori-Stallings trace map.
-Indeed, Theorem A provides a lot of examples of Cayley-Hamilton Hopf algebras, including many quantum groups at roots of unity and many AS-regular Hopf algebras of GK-dimension one.
+Indeed, Theorem \ref{intro-thmA} provides numerous examples of Cayley-Hamilton Hopf algebras, including many quantum groups at roots of unity and many AS-regular Hopf algebras of low GK-dimension.

-In the rest of the introduction, we assume that the pair $(H,C)$ of Hopf algebras satisfies the conditions of Theorem A. Note that $\text{maxSpec}C$ is an affine algebraic group with respect to convolution (see \S \ref{trHS-CHHOPF-sec}).
+In the rest of the introduction, we assume that the pair $(H,C)$ of Hopf algebras satisfies the conditions of Theorem \ref{intro-thmA}.
+Note that $\text{maxSpec}C$ is an affine algebraic group with respect to convolution (see \S \ref{trHS-CHHOPF-sec}).
 Thus, we obtain \textit{a family of finite-dimensional $\mathbbm{k}$-algebras parameterized by the affine algebraic group} $\text{maxSpec}C$:

 Denote the counit of $H$ by $\varepsilon$.
 Then $\overline{\varepsilon}\coloneqq \varepsilon|_{C}$ is the counit of the central Hopf subalgebra $C$, and $\mathfrak{m}_{\overline{\varepsilon}}\coloneqq \text{Ker}\overline{\varepsilon}\in \text{maxSpec}C$ is the augmentation ideal of $C$, which is also the identity element of the algebraic group $\text{maxSpec}C$.
 The coproduct of $H$ naturally endows the \textit{identity fiber algebra} $H/\mathfrak{m}_{\overline{\varepsilon}}H$ with a finite-dimensional Hopf algebra structure, and endows each fiber algebra $H/\mathfrak{m}H$ with both a left and a right $H/\mathfrak{m}_{\overline{\varepsilon}}H$-comodule algebra structure, see \S \ref{trHS-CHHOPF-sec}.
 Thus, the identity fiber algebra $H/\mathfrak{m}_{\overline{\varepsilon}}H$ can be regarded as a distinguished member in $\mathcal{B}_{H}$.